 Soon, you’ll notice a dramatic cleft at the edge of a cliff and reach a junction with the white-blazed Appalachian Trail (A.T.).
 Turn right, leaving the A-SB Trail, and follow the white A.T. blazes, which lead under an overhanging rock and into a fascinating rock formation, known as the Lemon Squeezer.
 The trail climbs through a very narrow cleft in the rocks at the base of the cliff and then goes up a steep rock face, where you will need to use both your hands and your feet.
 Those who are physically able to negotiate these challenges will find them to be a highlight of the hike.
 But if the climb is too difficult, it is possible to bypass the Lemon Squeezer by following a path to the left.

 After reaching the top of the Lemon Squeezer, the A.T. continues on a more moderate grade to the summit of Island Pond Mountain.
-The stone ruins just north of the summit are the remains of a cabin built by Edward Harriman about 100 years ago.
+The stone ruins just north of the summit are the remains of a cabin built by Edward Harriman over 100 years ago.
 This is a good place to stop and take a break.

 The A.T. descends from the summit and enters an attractive hemlock grove.
 After winding through the hemlocks, you’ll reach a junction with the aqua-blazed Long Path, marked by a wooden signpost.
 Continue ahead on the A.T., which soon parallels a stream, crosses it, then turns right and again climbs over the ridge of Surebridge Mountain.

 At the base of the descent, the A.T. crosses Surebridge Brook and turns left onto Surebridge Mine Road.
 In a few hundred feet, you’ll notice a 100-foot-long water-filled mine pit on the right side of the trail, with a huge pile of tailings on the left side.
 These are the remains of the Greenwood Mine, opened in 1838 and last worked in 1880.
-At the north end of the mine pit, you can see a drill mark in the rock face, and several rusted pipes are visible just north of the pit.
+At the north end of the mine pit, you can see drill marks in the rock face, and several rusted pipes are visible just north of the pit.
 You’ll want to take a break here to examine these interesting historical features.

 Just beyond, where the A.T. turns right, leaving Surebridge Mine Road, you should bear left, continuing ahead on the unmarked mine road.
 You’ll recross Surebridge Brook but hardly notice it, as the brook goes through the rocks far below the surface of the road!
 Continue to follow the mine road past a marsh to the right, and look carefully for a huge boulder on the left, with a large tree growing against it.
 This feature marks the crossing of the aqua-blazed Long Path, which can otherwise be easily missed.